laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

   If you use modified Sinetek-rtsx.kext, you can use HFS+ formatted SD card, but there are still some problems

 - I2C front and rear camera (AVStream2500, OV5670, OV8858) not recognized

-- Compared to Windows, white noise occurs a little on speakers

 - 3:2 resolution HiDPI of under 1913 * 1275 (3825 * 2550) not works through known method